marklindhout/hetzblocker/docs/index.md

  - Blocks all requests to inflammatory media and platforms.
 For example Axel Springer, De Telegraaf Media Groep, and many more.
  - Saves you the stress you build up from reading nonsensical articles.
- - Bonus: Protects you from seeing truely muddleheaded comment sections on these sites.
+ - Bonus: Protects you from seeing truly muddleheaded comment sections on these sites.
  - Indicates and disables links to blocked sites everywhere — Handy for search results, source reference sections, etc.

 ## Contribute